PaulHiemstra/exxample_ml_project/README.md

     > bash run_mlflow_ui.bash

-Note that this does not simply run `mlflow ui`, but also [fixes the artifact path](https://github.com/mlflow/mlflow/issues/3144#issuecomment-782681919).
+Note that this does not simply run `mlflow ui`, but also [fixes the artifact path](https://github.com/mlflow/mlflow/issues/3144#issuecomment-782681919) that results from transporting the mlflow results between machines.
 After running the command you can open your browser and point it to `localhost:5000`.

+Note that the `mlruns` directory is not stored in git as it balloons in size quite quickly.
+If you want to transport the mlflow results between machines you can use tools like `rsync` to simply sync between multiple locations.
+The typical setup would be that you run the experiments on the server, but visualise them using `mlflow` locally.

 # TODO
 - Integrate MLFlow for experiment tracking.
 This makes it a lot easier to track progress over time.
 When for each experiment you create a new commit in git you could reproduce all the results, this does not make it easy to quickly browse through earlier results.